-Over time, what was meant to be a fulfilling experience, becomes a source of psychological distress.
-It’s starting to feel a lot like you’re suffocating and despite doing everything to keep your partner happy, you just can’t seem to get anything right.
-As a result, your mental health deteriorates and all notions of a healthy long-term relationship disappear.
+Over time, clingy relationships stop being fulfilling experiences and become sources of psychological distress.
+Despite doing everything to keep your partner happy, you just can’t seem to get anything right.
+And as a result, your mental health deteriorates.

 Constantly meeting your partner’s excessive demands for attention and validation has left you emotionally drained.
 When you think of your partner, images of a toddler mid-tantrum flash through your mind…not sexy.